 Request Context Change

 Similar to the Hub's notifications to the subscriber, the subscriber MAY request context changes with an HTTP POST to the hub.url.
 The Hub SHALL either accept this context change by responding with any successful HTTP status or reject it by responding with any 4xx or 5xx HTTP status.
-Similarly to event notifications, described above, the Hub could also respond with a 202 (Accepted) status, process the request, then later respond with a syncerror event in order to reject the request.
+Similar to event notifications, described above, the Hub could also respond with a 202 (Accepted) status, process the request, then later respond with a syncerror event in order to reject the request.
 In this case the syncerror would only be sent to the requestor.
 The subscriber SHALL be capable of gracefully handling a rejected context request.

 Once a requested context change is accepted, the Hub SHALL broadcast the context notification to all subscribers, including the original requestor.
 The requestor can use the broadcasted notification as confirmation of their request.
 The Hub reusing the request's id is further confirmation that the event is a result of their request.